 This is important because one of the main objectives people have for the use of drones is the safety of the general public.
 Recently, at the Macy’s Thanksgiving day parade, a drone is flown by an inexperienced pilot crashed into bystanders that were trying to watch the festivities.

 This is a prime example of why it is important to get the proper training to learn how to properly pilot a drone.
 Piloting drones can be a fun past time for UAV hobbyists, but their rights may be restricted if instances like the one just mentioned becoming a repeat problem.

 The drone piloting courses that are mandatory for professionals to take to become legally certified are very thorough, and everyone who operates a drone should consider taking one.

-A UAV piloting course is crucial to making the piloting experience as safe as can be.
+A UAV/ drone training programs are crucial to making the piloting experience as safe as can be.
 In drone piloting classes, safety is the primary subject covered.
 Classes will give pilots an edge on how to react in unexpected a situation like as a rapid change in weather or encountering interference in the air.

 Pilots who enroll in a proper course will also be instructed on how to manually pilot their UAV so that they are not having to fully rely on the use of autopilot or GPS settings that come standard with most newer model drones.